Implementing Network Security

 Stage 1: Know your infrastructure with good visibility

 So the first thing is getting to know all the traffic around your infrastructure.
 Once you know, they need to know this for on-premises, cloud, and multi-cloud scenarios.
 So it would help if you had higher visibility across all environments.

 Stage 2: Implement security tools

 With all environments, we have infrastructure that our applications and services ride upon.
 Then we have several tools that are used to protect.
 These tools will be placed in different parts of the network.
 As you know, we have firewalls, DLP, email gateways, and SIEM.
 So we have to of different tools to carry out different security functions.
-These tools will not disappear or be replaced anytime soon, but they must be better integrated.
+These tools will not disappear or be replaced anytime soon but must be better integrated.

 Stage 3: Network packet broker

 You can introduce a network packet broker.
 So we can have a packed brokering device that fetches the data and then sends the data back to the existing security tools you have in place.
 Essentially, this ensures that there are no blind spots in the network.
 Remember that this network packet broker should support any workload to any tools.

 So in the cloud, you will have a variety of workloads and several tools in the cloud such as SIEM, IPS, and APM.
 These tools need access to your data.
 A packet broker can be used in the cloud too.
 So if you are in a cloud environment, you need to understand the native cloud protocols, such as VPC mirroring; this traffic can be brokered, allowing some transformation to happen before we move the traffic over.
 These transformant functions can include de-duplication, packet slicing, and TLS analyses.

 This will give you complete visibility into the data set across VPC at scale, eliminating any blind spots and improving the security posture by sending appropriate network traffic to the tools stack in the cloud, whether packets or metadata.

 - Fortinet’s new FortiOS 7.4 enhances SASE - April 5, 2023